 REMEMBER, Lasik just removes your Glasses Power THATS ALL !!

-Although they say that Topo-Guided / Wavefront-Guided Customized treatments can give you a 6/5 vision or beyond normal vision, but again, there are still no 100% guarantees for that (as clear perception of image by the retina of our eyes is a far more complex bio-physiological process than just glasses number and also aberration errors of eye are very dynamic & tend to change with time).
-This is the reason why Wavefront Guided Cusom treatments are sort of losing their charm these days over a period of time.
+Although they say that Topo-Guided / Wavefront-Guided Customized treatments can give you a 6/5 vision or beyond normal vision, but that is only if you have PROVEN higher order abberations detected on an abberometer machine, And again, there are still no 100% guarantees for that (as clear perception of image by the retina of our eyes is a far more complex bio-physiological process than just glasses number and also aberration errors of eye are very dynamic & tend to change with time).
+This is the reason why Wavefront Guided Custom treatments are sort of losing their charm these days over a period of time.

 Q11.
 Can the number come back after Lasik?
 Can lasik be re-done again if number comes back after few years ?